Active Scene Understanding via Online Semantic Reconstruction: Method

-To guarantee robot safety and scanning efficiency, the view scoring filed $F$ plays a significant role in path planning algorithm.
+In order to guarantee robot safety and scanning efficiency, the view scoring filed $F$ plays a significant role in path planning algorithm.
 Formally, we define $C(P)$ as the total cost of the optimal path $P$:

 where $\Pi(v_r,v_i)$ is the set of all possible paths from location $v_r$ to $v_i$, $V_{\text{rotation}}$ is maximum rotation speed of the robot camera and $\eta$ is a big constant, which we set to 500 in our experiment. which helps to adopt $F$ in our costmap.
-However, even we consider the safety factor when designing the view scoring field $F$, it is still can not guarantee that the found path through Equation (\ref{pathpEq}) is collision-free. we introduce a 2D Obstacle costmap to enhance $F$ to solve this problem.
+However, even we consider the safety factor when designing the view scoring field $F$, it is still can not guarantee that the found path through Equation (\ref{pathpEq}) is collision-free. we introduce a 2D obstacle costmap to enhance $F$ to solve this problem.

 The 2D obstacle map $f_o$ is obtained from projection of 3d occupancy grid map $T$.
 We generate the obstacle cost map by using two-dimensional Gaussian distribution.

 We integrate the 2D obstacle map $f_o$ into the view scoring field $F$ and change the optimization formulation from Equation (\ref{pathpEq}) to the following: